turingcompl33t/c-building-blocks/README.md

 **Working in your Fork**

 Now that you have your own local copy of the fork, you're ready to begin working in the repository.
-However, before doing so, I recommend switching a different git _branch_.
+However, before doing so, I recommend switching to a different git _branch_.
 After cloning, you will be located on the `master` branch, which is the default branch for the project.
 However, switching to a new branch to work on will make the process of pulling in upstream changes to the original repository cleaner.

 To create a new branch, run the command: